39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Lavender is one of those cottage garden plants that does everything right.
 Beautiful foliage, soft purple blooms, a fragrance that makes you stop mid-step, and the practical bonus of attracting pollinators while helping repel pests.

-I love planting it where I’ll brush past it, along a pathway or near the porch, because that fresh, calming scent makes the whole garden feel more peaceful.
-It pairs beautifully with roses and hydrangeas, and it thrives in our Pacific Northwest climate as long as drainage is good.
+I love planting lavender where I’ll brush past it, along a pathway or near the porch, because that fresh, calming scent makes the whole garden feel more peaceful.
+It pairs beautifully with roses and hydrangeas, and it thrives in our Pacific Northwest climate as long as the drainage is good.

 5. Coneflower (Echinacea)